pdf

 Multi-Parameter Surveys

 Exploration success is vastly improved by using a multi-parameter approach, whereby several complementary geophysical techniques are used together to maximize subsurface information.
-Sander Geophysics owns and operates a DHC-6 Twin Otter survey aircraft that is capable of acquiring multiple geophysical parameters simultaneously.
+Sander Geophysics owns and operates two DHC-6 Twin Otter survey aircraft that are capable of acquiring multiple geophysical parameters simultaneously.
 These parameters include frequency domain electromagnetics, gravity, magnetics and gamma-ray spectrometry, which can all be used together to provide a more complete geological picture.
 Associated aircraft GPS data as well as radar and laser altimeter data are also recorded.

 Multiple data components from the Reid-Mahaffy test site